huan-lui/hexagonal-multimodule/README.md

 - **Outbound** port.
 Input, because they allow the app to **send** (output) commands to the outer world.
 - **Secondary** port.
 Secondary, because they are called and the end of the logic execution, as a side effect of the logic.
 - **Dependency** port, because represent the dependencies of the application.

+🫵🏻: Let's develop the use cases RegisterTemperature and GetHomeStatus.
+🫵🏻: Now, we want to turn on the air conditioning when the temperature is above 25ºC and turn it off when the temperature is below 20ºC.
+- Mocks vs fakes.

 ### 4th week: Infrastructure